RCODI/rcodi-blog/content/publication/brunswicker-business-2013-1/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-title: 'Business Model Experimentation: What is the Role of Design_led Prototyping in Developing Novel Business Models?'
+title: 'Business model experimentation: What is the role of design-led prototyping in developing novel business models?'
 subtitle: ''
 summary: ''
 authors: